SOCIAL WORK IS A PROFESSION THAT CHANGES LIVES

 - University Partnership/Title IV-E Child Welfare Training: Are you interested in working to prevent child maltreatment and provide services to children, families, and communities?
 Our Child Welfare Training Program provides you the opportunity to take specialized child welfare classes and complete your field placement in a public children services agency.

-- International Track: Do you have a passion to study abroad, understand diverse cultures, explore global social welfare issues, and become familiar with how social work practice is delivered in other countries?
+- Global Option: Do you have a passion to study abroad, understand diverse cultures, explore global social welfare issues, and become familiar with how social work practice is delivered in other countries?
 In addition to the required social work major courses, students can take a set of carefully planned general education courses and social work electives designed to develop beginning competency in international social work practice, complete a field placement in a social service agency that serves diverse international populations, and study abroad with social work faculty.

 - Specialized Minors: Substance Misuse and Addiction, Child Abuse and Neglect, and many more.